HarshithaPaladugu/Emoji-Predictor-from-the-Text-Input/README.md

 Enter a sentence like:

-> "I just got a new puppy!"
+> "Life feels good right now!"
 > ...and the app will return:
 > **Emotion:** joy
 > **Emoticon:** 😊